Neural Bayes posteriors

 Figure 1

-Explicitly training NNs to predict posteriors based on input data, i.e. In-Context Learning that gives us an explicit ( approximation to the) Bayesian result.
-There is a close connection between this and the implicit Bayesian inference that transformers seem to do.
-Interesting to pair with predictive Bayes.
+We explicitly train NNs to predict posteriors from input data, i.e. in-context learning, that gives us an explicit (approximation to the) Bayesian result.
+There’s a close connection between that and the implicit Bayesian inference that transformers seem to do.
+It’s interesting to pair this with predictive Bayes.

 1 Neural point estimators